- This is a formal letter confirming that you have dispatched the item(s) to the reader.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing confirmation letters to business partners
+Further things to consider when writing confirmation letters to customers

 Confirmation letters are letters sent by individuals, businesses, or companies to summarize details such as verbal agreements between two parties, job interviews, or appointments.
 Broadly speaking, they are written to verify certain details upon request or recognize previous agreements.
 A confirmation letter can serve as a formal document to confirm the receipt of orders, schedule of an important appointment, or recruitment of new employees.
 It can also be used to confirm travel arrangements and reservations and in instances such as immigration to confirm marital status.
 Confirmation letters are mostly used by businesses to keep formal records and to avoid conflicts regarding transactions or agreements.